Muslim World League: Office of the Secretary General

 The Office of the Secretary General of the Muslim World League is the executive wing of the organization.
 It supervises the day-to-day activities of the MWL, and implements the policies and resolutions adopted by the Constituent Council.
 The office includes the Secretary General, assistant secretaries and the general staff.
 The Secretariat's headquarters is located in Makkah, Saudi Arabia.

-Dr. Mohammad bin Abdulkarim Al-Issa is the current secretary general of the Muslim World League.
+Muhammad al-Isa is the current secretary general of the Muslim World League.

-Subsidiary Bodies
+Subsidiary bodies

 The MWL is organized into six subsidiary bodies under the oversight of the Secretary General.